MicrosoftDocs/customer-voice/fp-docs/purchase.md

 # Purchase Microsoft Forms Pro

 Microsoft Forms Pro license is based on the number of survey responses received per month.
 The capacity is measured at the tenant level.

-As of October 2019, for Dynamics 365 seeded response count and purchase of additional license for $100, the response capacity is counted annually.
-If the consumed response capacity exceeds the annual capacity responses (for example, 24000 (12 X 2000 per month), or if $200 worth of additional capacity is purchased, then the annual capacity will be 48000) in any given month, then creating new surveys will be disabled.
-Existing surveys will continue to receive responses.
+- For a Dynamics 365 enterprise licensed tenant, 2000 responses are free and the customer can choose to purchase additional responses in bundles of $100 per 2000 responses.
+- For an Office 365 licensed customer, there are no free responses included.
+The customer has to purchase responses in bundles of $100 per 2000 responses.
+- If a tenant has Office 365 license, turning off license for Office Forms will also turn off Microsoft Forms Pro.

-## Purchase additional responses for Microsoft Forms Pro users in a Dynamics 365 tenant
+## Enable Forms Pro for users with Dynamics 365 enterprise licenses

 Microsoft Forms Pro is included as part of the Dynamics 365 enterprise license.
 A tenant with a Dynamics 365 enterprise license has 2000 responses per month included at the tenant level (irrespective of how many seats the tenant has).

+To enable Forms Pro:

+1. Sign in to Forms.

+2. Select your username from the upper-right corner of the page.

+3. Select **Switch to Forms Pro**.

+If the free responses are exhausted, you can purchase additional responses as mentioned in the following section.

+### Purchase additional responses

 You can purchase additional responses from the Microsoft 365 admin center.

 1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/).